docnok/docnok.github.io/index.md

 title: Matthew Nokleby
 ---

-I am currently Lead AI Scientist at the Target Corporation, Minneapolis, MN.
+I am currently Director of AI Science (Computer Vision) at the Target Corporation, Minneapolis, MN.

 Previously, I was an assistant professor in the ECE department at Wayne State University.
 I received my Ph.D. from Rice University, where I worked at the Center for Multimedia Communication.